Where to Buy

 GBM Assessment (Score: 8/10)

-The Sorrows of Young Werther is widely regarded as the first great German novel and a landmark in the birth of European Romanticism.
+The Sorrows of Young Werther is considered the first great German novel and a turning-point in the birth of European Romanticism.
 Its portrayal of Werther's consuming, unrequited love and ultimate suicide unleashed a phenomenon known as "Werther fever" across the continent, inspiring imitation in dress, manner, and — tragically — in self-destruction.
 Napoleon Bonaparte reportedly carried the novel with him on his campaigns and claimed to have read it seven times.

 Germany, 1774